-The responses will be considered in connection with the Court's review of the parties' requested findings of fact and conclusions of law and the preparation of the Court's decision in this phase of these proceedings.
+The responses will be considered in connection with the Court's review of the parties'

-D. ISSUES REQUIRING THE SUBMISSION OF MEMORANDA BRIEFS CONCERNING THE RESPECTIVE RIGHTS, DUTIES AND OBLIGATIONS OF THE UNITED STATES AND CID PERTAINING TO THE DIVERSION, STORAGE AND DISTRIBUTION OF PROJECT WATER
+requested findings of fact and conclusions of law and the preparation of the Court's decision in this phase of these proceedings.

-Under this issue the Court requested that memorandum briefs be submitted in connection with the matters set forth in the Court's Decision and Order concerning the water rights claims of CID members filed on March 20, 2001.
-The requested memorandum briefs were prepared and have been received.
-The briefs were considered in connection with the preparation of the Court's Supplemental Decision and Order served on December 19, 2001.
+D. ISSUES REQUIRING THE SUBMISSION OF MEMORANDA BRIEFS CONCERNING THE RESPECTIVE RIGHTS, DUTIES AND OBLIGATIONS OF THE UNITED STATES AND CID PERTAINING TO THE DIVERSION, STORAGE AND DISTRIBUTION OF PROJECT WATER with the matters set forth in the Court's Decision and Order concerning the water rights claims of have been received.
+The briefs were considered in connection with the preparation of the Court's